saqlaink/Portfolio-Website-on-Azure-VMSS-with-LoadBalancer/README.md

 - **Traffic Distribution:** Equitably distributing incoming web requests across all healthy VM instances within the Virtual Machine Scale Set.
 This load balancing ensures optimal utilization of resources and enhances the website's responsiveness.
 - **Health Probes:** Continuously monitoring the health and availability of individual VM instances.
 Unhealthy instances are automatically excluded from receiving traffic until they are restored to a healthy state.

+### Terraform Deployment

+The infrastructure setup can be orchestrated using Terraform, an infrastructure as code tool:

+- **Infrastructure as Code:** Utilize Terraform configurations (included in the repository) to define Azure resources, VMSS, Load Balancer, and associated configurations.
+- **Deployment Automation:** Terraform allows for reproducible and automated infrastructure deployment, ensuring consistency across environments.